 2. A pendrive

 They start from £3.99 on Amazon.
-A pendrive sounds pretty simple but it's useful just to chuck it on your key ring and forget about it until you need to save some work and there's no wifi access (which trust me, happened more often than I care to remember!).
+A pendrive sounds pretty simple but it's useful just to chuck it on your key ring and forget about it until you need to save some work and there's no wifi access (which trust us, happens a lot!).

 3. HDMI cable